5 steps to a tie dye (fondant) cake!

 Allow your painted cake to sit for an hour or two, so the colors fully dry and set on the fondant.
 The alcohol in the vodka will evaporate, leaving only the bright, bold colors behind.

-- **Practice on a spare piece of fondant** before painting your cake to get comfortable with how the colors blend.
+- Practice on a spare piece of fondant before painting your cake to get comfortable with how the colors blend (I decided that this pattern on the left was my favorite!)

 - Use a steady hand for cleaner lines, or go for a looser, watercolor effect by adding more vodka.